Syed Faizul Hassan Shah

 Syed Faiz Ul Hassan Shah is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till January 2023.

 Political career

 He belongs to a diverse background of Politics.
-He is the younger brother of former MNA Syed Manzoor Hussain Shah(Shaheed) and Ex District Naib Nazim, Ex chairman Baldia Syed Noor UL Hassan Shah(Late).
-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-70 (Gujrat-III) in 2018 Pakistani general election.
+He is the younger brother of former MNA Syed Manzoor Hussain Shah (Shaheed) and Ex District Naib Nazim, Ex chairman Baldia Syed Noor UL Hassan Shah (Late).
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-70 (Gujrat-III) in the 2018 Pakistani general election.
 He received 95,168 votes and defeated Chaudhry Jaffar Iqbal and Qamar Zaman Kaira.